r4victor/tenthousandmeters/content/blog/python_bts_11.md

 _NamespacePath(['/morelibs/company_name', '/mylibs/company_name'])
 ```

 How does it work?
-When Python traverses path entries on the path (`sys.path` or `__path__`) during the module search, it remembers the directories without `__init__.py` that match the module's name.
+When Python traverses path entries in the path (`sys.path` or parent's `__path__`) during the module search, it remembers the directories without `__init__.py` that match the module's name.
 If after traversing all the entries, it couldn't find a regular package, a Python file or a C extension, it creates a module object whose `__path__` contains the memorized directories.

 The initial idea of requiring `__init__.py` was to prevent directories on the path named like `string` or `site` from shadowing standard modules.
 Namespace package do not shadow other modules because they have lower precedence during the module search.